 In December 2004, the Board established a Compliance and Quality Committee.
-In December 2009, the committee changed its name to the Pharmaceutical Compliance and Quality Committee.
-The Pharmaceutical Compliance and Quality Committee provides leadership and guidance to Alexion on aspects of pharmaceutical compliance and regulatory matters, except where those matters involve financial controls or the financial audit function.
+In December 2009, the committee changed its name to the Pharmaceutical Compliance and Quality Committee, The Pharmaceutical Compliance and Quality Committee provides leadership and guidance to Alexion on aspects of pharmaceutical compliance and regulatory matters, except where those matters involve financial controls or the financial audit function.
 The Pharmaceutical Compliance and Quality Committee operates pursuant to a charter which has been approved and adopted by the Board of Directors and is reviewed and reassessed annually by the committee.
 Drs.
-Link, Madri, and Rummelt are the current members of the Pharmaceutical Compliance and Quality Committee is an "independent director" as that term is defined under the NASDAQ Stock Market Listing Standards.
+Link, Madri, and Rummelt are the current members of the Pharmaceutical Compliance and Quality Committee.
+Dr. Rummelt is the current chairman.
+The Board of Directors has determined that each member of the Pharmaceutical Compliance and Quality Committee is an "independent director" as that term is defined under the NASDAQ Stock Market Listing Standards.
 During the year ended December 31, 2010, the Pharmaceutical Compliance and Quality Committee held 4 meetings.